gauthamvasan/gauthamvasan.github.io/index.md

 I read.
 I write.
 I build stuff.

 **I'm interested in building machines with human-like intelligence.**
 My research lies in the overlapping areas of _Artificial Intelligence_ and _Robotics_.
 I actively work on the design and development of _Reinforcement Learning ([RL][RL-wiki])_ algorithms and _continual learning_ systems for real-world robots.
 I also have a strong side interest in _Neuroscience_, _Evolutionary Biology_ and _Quantum Computing_.
-All are a part of an overarching goal to understand the emergence of intelligence.  <br>
+All are part of an overarching goal to understand the emergence of intelligence.  <br>

 ---